Updated: Aug 22

 Close your windows when the air quality is poor.

 Pets are wonderful companions.
-But they are also a walking allergen with cute, furry faces.
+But they are also an allergen with cute, furry faces.
 Thankfully, if you suffer from allergies, it doesn’t necessarily mean you have to choose a goldfish as your pet.
 Here’s how you can have your pet without suffering.

 Choose hardwood floors over carpeting so their dander and fur don’t stick around longer than necessary

 Vacuum and dust often

 Also, don’t forget that some breeds are okay for people with allergies.
 Dog breeds like poodles don’t actually have fur.
 They have hair like we do which means less allergy-causing dander for you.

 While you may not have allergies, potential buyers might.
 No one wants to buy a home where they're constantly sneezing.